daviddinis/COMP/README.md

 ### CONS:
  Our tool does not implement the '-r' and '-o' optimizations.
 Furthermore, our implementation of conditional expressions, in spite of working as intended, produces an extensive amount of code that can be hard to read and could be shortened.

+ ### Tests

+We provide some self-made tests in the directory tests/fixtures/public/CustomTests.

+The ObjectsCalling.jmm and ArrayLoop.jmm do not comply with the base syntax because they allow returning objects and accpeting objects as arguemnts.